imSanjaySoni/Inshorts-Clone-The-News-App/README.md

 ### Instruction

-Replace the API Key field with your own key, for key visit [newsapi.org](https://newsapi.org) and create your id.

-### Instruction

 Replace the API Key field with your own key, for key visit [newsapi.org](https://themoviedb.org) and create your id.

 ```